Botswana, Canada, Finland, Myanmar, Norway, Peru, Philippines, Switzerland

 The statement also called on the forthcoming guidance by the working group to include a specific focus on the situation of environmental human rights defenders.

-The 79th Ordinary Session of the African Commission on Human and Peoples’ Rights will be held in Banjul, The Gambia, from 14 May to 3 June 2024.
-The session will be preceded by the NGO Forum, which will be held in hybrid format from the 11-13 May 2024.
+The 83rd Ordinary Session of the African Commission on Human and Peoples’ Rights (ACHPR) will be held in Banjul, The Gambia, from 2 to 22 May 2025.
+The session will be preceded by the NGO Forum, which will be held in hybrid format from 28 to 30 April.